Thalhammer/jwt-cpp/README.md

 # jwt-cpp
 A header only library for creating and validating json web tokens in c++.

+## Signature algorithms
+jwt-cpp currently supports all algorithms used in normal applications.
+It does not yet support the optional PS256, PS384, PS512 defined in later versions of the specification.
+Those are not used in the wild yet and the modular design of jwt-cpp allows one to add them without any problems.
+If you need them feel free to open a pull request.

+## Examples
 Simple example of decoding a token and printing all claims:
 ```c++
 #include <jwt-cpp/jwt.h>